Saturday, June 13, 2015

 The History Of Father's Day

-Father's day is Sunday, June 14, 2014 (the second Sunday in June).
-Mother's Day was, indeed, the inspiration for Father's Day, but it was a long time before it became an official reality.
+Mother's Day was, indeed, the inspiration for Father's Day, but it was a long time before Father's Day became an official reality.
 The governor of the state of Washington proclaimed the nation's first Father's Day on July 19, 1910.
 It was not until 1972, 58 years after President Woodrow Wilson made Mother's Day an official holiday in 1914, that President Richard Nixon gave Father's Day its official federal holiday status.

 The campaign to celebrate Father's Day did not meet with the same type of enthusiasm as Mother's Day.
 One florist explained it as fathers not having the same sentimental appeal as mothers.
 In 1909 a Spokane, Washington, woman who was one of six children raised by a widower was successful in establishing a day for male parents like Mothers enjoyed.
 The state of Washington celebrated the nation's first statewide Father's Day on July 19, 1910.